HidetomoT/easy_view_bookmarkfile/README.md

     if OS is Windows, launch the Command Prompt, and enter the command as follows:
             gosh  easy_view_bookmarkfile.scm  input-bookmark-html-file
-    if OS is Windows10, please check the method of launch the Command Prompt by the internet.
+    if OS is Windows10, please web search the method of launch the Command Prompt.

 #### VERSION
     0.9.0